argovis/documentation/api/qsp.rst

 Ocean heat content QSPs
 -----------------------

-The documents described in :ref:`schema_kg21` are searchable via the following routes and QSPs.
+The documents described in :ref:`schema_localGPspace` are searchable via the following routes and QSPs.

 Data
 ++++

-Route: ``/grids/kg21``
+Route: ``/grids/localGPspace``

 QSPs: